arlohb/RSRayTracingV3/README.md

 # RSRayTracingV3

-A GPU ray tracer written in Rust for both desktop and web.
+A GPU ray tracer written in Rust.

 # Running